konstapascal/javascript-practice/frameworks/next-js.md

 -  Static files generated once at build time.
 -  Serves files immediately on requests.
 -  Very fast.
--  Can be stored in a CND.
+-  Can be stored in a CDN.

 **CONS:**